 Muons lose about 2 GeV to ionization before reaching the ground with average energy around 4 GeV.
 The production spectrum, energy loss in the atmosphere and decay of the muons are convoluted in their energy and angular distribution.
-The integral intensity of vertical muons is l_v ≈ 82 m-2s-1sr-1 and their flux for horizontal detectors is $\approx 1 \text{ cm}^{-2}\text{min}^{-1}$ at energies higher than 1 GeV at sea level, as know in literature2.
+The integral intensity of vertical muons is and their flux for horizontal detectors is ≈ 1 cm-2min-1 at energies higher than 1 GeV at sea level, as know in literature2.